William Chandler Shrubsall: Parole granted in Canada

 The Parole Board of Canada granted Shrubsall parole in late 2018 on the condition that he was deported to his home country.
 Shrubsall was deported in January 2019.
 He will have to serve the 7-year sentence from the sex abuse in absentia conviction in New York.
 In 2021, he was given an additional 2 to 6-year sentence for bail jumping.

 His victims, the Crown attorney, and the lead investigator raised concerns about his release.
 The provincial justice minister advised he will be writing a letter to the Canadian Attorney General of Justice because he has concerns about his release.

 In December 2022, the New York State Division of Parole denied Shrubsall parole.
 His next parole hearing will be in October 2024.

 Shrubsall tried to have his 2022 parole hearing overturned.
 On September 8, 2023, the New York State Supreme Court upheld the Parole Board's decision.
-In October of 2024, the New York State Supreme Court rejected Shrubsall's appeal of their 2023 decision.
+In October 2024, the New York State Supreme Court rejected Shrubsall's appeal of their 2023 decision.